 Avery '23, of Cambridge, Massachusetts, is a creative force.
-Perhaps you caught her performing myriad roles in Twilight: Los Angeles, 1992 (a recent Commonwealth theater production) or delivering an original monologue during our annual Acting Assembly.
-Or maybe you're one of the students in Creative Writing class with her, privy to early drafts of short stories and comic books and even librettos.
-In any event, Avery has big plans for senior year, and she's not throwing away her shot.
+Perhaps you caught them performing myriad roles in Twilight: Los Angeles, 1992 (a recent Commonwealth theater production) or delivering an original monologue during our annual Acting Assembly.
+Or maybe you're one of the students in Creative Writing class with them, privy to early drafts of short stories and comic books and even librettos.
+In any event, Avery has big plans for senior year, and they're not throwing away their shot.

 Getting to Know You